 David Rosales strives to create meaning in a universe of possibilities.

 Say you didn't like the direction in which your life was heading.
-That what you saw around you were not what you would like for your future.
-The people you are meeting were not the objects of your admiration.
+That what you saw around you was not what you would like for your future.
+And that the people you are meeting were not the objects of your admiration.

 Some people would say that this does not matter, that as long as you have people around you to support you when times were hard, to lend you a shoulder to cry on, and as long as you had a full belly and had lots of entertainment, you should consider yourself lucky.

 But, you may feel differently about the whole matter.

 If you were to decide to go forth in earnest with the project of changing your life, then, depending on who you would ask, you would get different answers as to how to go about doing it.